-The following must be observed at all times when transporting the machine:
+The following points must be observed at all times when transporting the machine:

-- Machine must always be switched off.

-- Machine must be raised.

-- Speed must be kept to a minimum especially on bumpy roads or terrain.

-- Always abide with local laws and road regulations.

-- Be aware of the machines width.
+- Machine must always be switched OFF. - Machine must be raised and placed into its central position. - Speed must be kept to a minimum, especially on bumpy roads or terrain. - Always abide with local laws and road regulations. - Be aware of the machines width.